← All posts

 When legal AI systems struggle, the first reaction is usually to increase the amount of material sent into the model:

 That can help in narrow situations.
-As a system design strategy, it breaks down quickly.
+As a product strategy, it breaks down quickly.

 Large prompts create four predictable problems:

-- the system becomes less legible because nobody can tell what really mattered
+• the system becomes less legible because no one can tell what drove the output

 If the system answers a question or drafts a document using a giant pile of mixed context, the lawyer cannot easily see what was loaded, what was relevant, and what should have stayed out.